lrybak/addon-repository-edge/owserver/README.md

 Provides owserver to read 1-Wire devices over DS2480B-based bus master serial device..

-## This is EDGE version!
+## This is EDGE version! 🔧🔧🔧

-Warning 🔧🔧🔧
+**WARNING:** The software in the edge repository may not be stable and could potentially cause issues on your system.
+Edge software is typically experimental or under development, and may not have undergone rigorous testing.
+Use at your own risk and exercise caution when installing or updating packages from the edge repository.

 ## About